-In the final position, the posture of the body resembles a snake and that is why it is named Sarpasana.
-Sarpasana is derived from the Sanskrit word ‘Sarpam’ which means a snake.
+In the final position of Sarpasana, the posture of the body resembles a snake and that is why it is named Sarpasana.
+Sarpasana is derived from the Sanskrit word ‘Sarpam’ which means a snake, and therefore it is also called ‘Snake Pose’.
 Sarpasana can be also classified as one of the variants of Bhujangasana.
 It has the same benefits as those of Bhujangasana, with additional benefits being that this asana helps to correct the posture, particularly the rounded shoulders.
 This asana stretches the lungs and has a profound strengthening effect on the back muscles.

 - Lie flat on the stomach, with the chin on the floor, feet together and legs straight.